 Its predecessor, the Surface Pro, saw its UK debut five months after it was released in the US.
 It was received in a more positive light than Surface RT thanks to offering beefier specs and the ability to run full-fat Windows desktop applications.

 We're seeing a similar story unfold with Microsoft's second-generation devices.
-Surface 2 gets Windows RT 8.1, while the Surface Pro 2 will be shipped with Windows 8.1 out of the box.
+Surface 2 gets Windows RT 8.1, while the Surface Pro 2 ships with Windows 8.1 out of the box.
 It gets updated and tweaked internals too, the most notable inclusion being Intel's fourth generation Haswell processor that Microsoft claims improves upon the Surface Pro's battery life by 75%.

 Despite its improvements, the Surface Pro 2 still suffers from something of an identity crisis.
 It isn't really a better tablet as it's still chunky and heavy, and Microsoft's Windows Store has a long way to catch up to Apple's App Store (and Google Play).
 That Facebook has only just bothered to release a Windows 8 app just about sums up the general lack of urgency around developers and the platform.

-As with the Surface Pro, it's easier to think of the Surface Pro 2 as a laptop that happens to look like a tablet.
-Portability and convenience are the main plus points on offer, but you'll end up paying a premium for them.
+As with the Surface Pro, it's easier to think of the Surface Pro 2 as a laptop that happens to look like a tablet, with portability and convenience being the main plus points on offer.

 Occasional iPad Air-style overhauls aside, Apple has proved that iterating on the same design can be a formula for success in recent years, and Microsoft has banked on the same strategy with the Surface Pro 2.